AR2202/AnnikasTrackingScripts/Documentation.md

 ## Annikas Tracking Scripts

 This is a collection of MATLAB scripts for post-tracking data analysis of fly courtship videos tracked with the Goodwin Lab tracking system.
-The package includes a preliminary GUI, which is likely to be modified.
-Check for updates frequently.

-All functions can still be called from the MATLAB command line or a custom matlab script.
+Goodwin Lab tracking has recently been updated.
+These scripts are currently being revised.
+An update of the documentation will follow.

 ## Requirements